From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 “What’s wrong with Dim Sum?”

-Darwin considers the question.
 “Nothing, in fact I rather like it, just not every night.
-Besides, if you start cooking Chinese, how you ever gonna learn to make pierogies?”
+Besides, if you start cooking Chinese, how you ever gonna learn to make proper pierogies?”

 “I would have thought after the way things went at your last cooking class you’d have given up on that pipe dream.”

 “We Poles are committed to propagating the culture.”
 Darwin walks over to the conference table in the middle of the command center with Tien in pursuit.
 He starts looking over an electrical diagram while she sits opposite Darwin beside Gabe, who’s diligently working on his laptop pretending not to pay attention.
 “I didn’t mention the Asian food section because you’d have been all over it and I didn’t need you traipsing around Taos.
-Just so you know though, in this instance it was Taos coming to you.”
+Turns out it didn’t really matter.”

 “Say again?”
 Tien prods.

-Darwin looks up from his diagram, “no matter how much you avoid him, and no matter how much I attempt to redirect him, Victor has a way of interacting with you whenever you’re here, he has some sick sense about the comings and goings of everyone in the valley.
-On top of that, he’s the valley’s biggest gossip and is literally related to pretty much every local in some way or another.
+Darwin looks up from his diagram.
+“Victor.
+No matter how much you avoid him, and no matter how much I attempt to redirect him, he has a way of interacting with you whenever you’re here.
+He has some sick sense about the comings and goings of everyone in the valley.
+On top of that, he’s the valley’s biggest gossip and is somehow related to literally every local.
 And, he likes creating mischief, it amuses him.”

 “So why keep him around?”

-“He’s my ‘go-to’ guy; no matter what needs doing, he’s got a cousin, or nephew, or some distant relative who can do the job; that makes him invaluable.
-Besides, once you get beyond his obvious character flaws, he’s a damn good friend, my first friend here actually.
+“He’s my ‘go-to’ guy.
+No matter what needs doing, he’s got a cousin, or nephew, or some distant relative who can do the job.
+When you’re very survival depends on things getting done, it makes him invaluable.
+Besides, once you get beyond his obvious character flaws, he’s a damn good friend, my only real friend actually.
 He’s the one who planted the idea in Anna’s head about you and I being lovers.”

-Rather than be insulted, Darwin’s amused.
-“You really have a lot to learn about what’s socially acceptable here.”
-He returns to studying his diagram while assessing his bruised engineering ego, deciding he’s not going to let lightning get the better of him.
-“Just so we’re mathematically precise,” he tells her without looking up, “you weren’t half my age when we met, so you definitely aren’t now.
-Besides, according to the social ‘Half Your Age Plus Seven Rule,’ you’re well within my wheelhouse; if I were so inclined.”
+Darwin’s laughs.
+“You have a lot to learn about what’s socially acceptable here.”
+He studies his diagram determined to not let lightning get the better of him but then looks up.
+“In the interest of mathematical precise, you weren’t half my age when we met, so you certainly aren’t now.
+Besides, according to the social ‘Half Your Age Plus Seven Rule’, you’re well within my wheelhouse; if I were so inclined.”

 “So inclined!”
-Tien shouts getting more insulted with each twist and turn, “what the hell is that supposed to mean?”
+Tien shouts.
+“What the hell is that supposed to mean?”

 As Darwin’s prone to do when distracted, he answers without the full benefit of thinking things through.
-“You’re a beautiful woman but I would find being romantically involved with you exhausting.”
+“You’re a beautiful woman but being romantically involved would be exhausting.”

 “Exhausting!”
 Tien fires back.
 “You just keep digging mister and that’s the only warning you’re gonna get.”

-Warnings are generally appreciated by people who heed warnings; unfortunately, those people aren’t Darwin.
-“What I mean is, you’re too much like me, cause, you know, the whole opposites attract thing.
-It’s like right now, I’m quickly realizing there’s a right thing to say in this moment, but damn if I can figure out what it is, and it’s, well, exhausting.”
+Warnings are generally appreciated by people who heed warnings, unfortunately, those people aren’t Darwin.
+“What I mean is, you’re too much like me and opposites attract.
+Right now for example, I realize there’s probably some right thing to say in this moment, but damn if I can figure out what it is, and it’s, well, exhausting.”

-“Hold on now,” Darwin counters having given up on his diagram, “Anna’s younger than you and I keep up with her just fine.”
+“Hold on now,” Darwin counters, having all but given up on his diagram.
+“Anna’s younger than you and I keep up with her just fine.”

-“Oh boy,” “Tien groans in exacerbation.
-“Do you purposely throw kerosene on bonfires or does it just serendipitously happen!”
+“Oh boy,” “Tien groans.
+“Do you purposely throw kerosene on bonfires, or does it just serendipitously happen?”
 She takes a moment to collect herself.
 “Either way, I’m gonna do us both a favor and not take the bait.”
-Rather than advocate toward that goal, Tien reconsiders who’s going to get the last word, “younger than me, my ass you cradle robber.”
+Rather than advocate toward that goal, Tien reconsiders who’s going to get the last word.
+“Younger than me my ass you cradle robber.”

 “My point exactly.”